Why can't I connect to VPC resources over a transit virtual interface using a Direct Connect connection?

 - Review your transit gateway routing configuration.
 You can configure route tables (custom or default) to propagate routes for any attached VPCs, virtual private networks (VPNs), or Direct Connect connections.
 You can also add static routes to the transit gateway route tables.
 When a packet comes from one attachment, it is routed to another attachment using the route table that matches the destination IP address.

-Note: Each attachment (whether a VPC or a Direct Connect connection) can be associated with exactly one route table.
+Note: Each attachment (whether a VPC or a Direct Connect connection) can be associated with only one route table.
 However, an attachment can propagate its routes to one or more route tables.

 Important: Availability Zones that don't have a transit gateway attachment are unable to reach the transit gateway.
-If you can route traffic from one Availability Zone but are unable to do so in another, confirm that the transit gateway ENI is present in that zone.
-It's a best practice to enable transit gateway ENIs in multiple Availability Zones to ensure high availability.
+If you can route traffic from one Availability Zone but are unable to do so in another, confirm that the transit gateway elastic network interface is present in that zone.
+It's a best practice to enable transit gateway elastic network interfaces in multiple Availability Zones for high availability.

 Review your Amazon VPC settings